ahmedsamyabdullah/php-devops/README.md

     - Step 1: Install the GitHub Plugin in Jenkins.
     - Step 2: Configure Jenkins to Connect with GitHub.
     - Step 3: Set Up GitHub Webhook in GitHub repository.

+2. Create Jenkinsfile and attach it to ec2 jenkins.